ridwanrahman/robot-toy/README.md

 1. This app was built with the idea of modularity and reusability in mind.
 2. To run, please run the `toy_robot/runner.py` with some basic commands in `resources/user_input.txt`.

-Let's say we begin with
+Let's say we begin with  the following user inputs (Copy below commands to `resources/user_input.txt`):
-the following:
 ```
 PLACE 0, 0, NORTH
 MOVE
 LEFT
-RIGHT
+LEFT
 REPORT
 ```
-The result of the command above would be:

-Explanation: The commands to be executed are written inside `COMMANDS:` with the place command in a list, as it a long command.
-The other commands are one worded command.
+Explanation (of the output): The commands to be executed are written inside `COMMANDS:` with the place command in a list (as it a long command).
+The other commands are one worded commands.

 The `REPORT` command outputs the `OUTPUT:` which is the current location of the robot when report is executed.
+Output of the command above is below:
 ```
 -------------------------------
-COMMANDS: ['PLACE', 0, 0, 'NORTH'], 'MOVE', 'LEFT', 'RIGHT', 'REPORT'
+COMMANDS: ['PLACE', 0, 0, 'NORTH'], 'MOVE', 'LEFT', 'LEFT', 'REPORT'
 -------------------------------
-OUTPUT : 0, 1, NORTH
+OUTPUT : 0, 1, SOUTH
 ```
 The structure of the terminal output shows each command and its result.
 3. In the below command, there is a wrong command on line 2 as below: